Math contests are held all over the globe, but the one that truly captures the spotlight is the International Mathematical Olympiad (IMO).

 The International Mathematical Olympiad (IMO): The Gold Standard

 The International Mathematical Olympiad (IMO), founded in 1959 in Romania, is the oldest and most prestigious international mathematics Olympiad.
-What began with seven countries has grown into a global contest with 100+ nations across five continents.

 Each year, students tackle six proof-based problems over two days (4.5 hours per session), testing not just knowledge but creativity, logic, and rigorous proof-writing.

-Simply put, the IMO is the pinnacle of high school math competitions—combining history, scale, rigor, and unmatched prestige.
+Simply put, the IMO is the pinnacle of high school math competitions, combining history, scale, rigor, and unmatched prestige.

 Other Prestigious International Math Competitions